matwilso/reinforce/README.md

 # Implementations

-These are generally not best practices or very efficient, but geared towards understanding the methods.
+These are generally not best practices or very efficient.
+They are not for practical use, but more geared towards understanding the methods.

 ## Index: